Estimated Reading Time: 7 Minutes

 My point

 Here is the point I am trying to make.
-Costa Rica is a country of perhaps only 4.5 million souls in total.
+Costa Rica is a country with perhaps only 5 million souls.
 Smaller than many metro U.S. areas.
-In the world market, it is not large enough to have much leverage or choice in the products available for its merchants to stock or sell.
-It certainly isn’t large enough to carry and sell a large selection of anything that is imported or isn’t readily available, grown or produced here.
+In the world market, it is not large enough to exert much leverage or to choose from the products available for its merchants to stock or sell.
+It certainly isn’t large enough to carry and sell a wide selection of anything imported or not readily available, grown, or produced here.

 It’s a matter of basic economics, of supply and demand.
 It is why many things you may be used to buying back home are unavailable in Costa Rica.
-Or if they are available they are very hard to find and fairly expensive when you do find them.
+Or, if they are available, they are very hard to find and relatively expensive when you do.
 It is also why Costa Ricans

 - adapting it and making it work for their application.